-Ex-1105, Fig. 1, 6:63-7:8 ("As represented by block 208, the transceiver 110 then transmits the queued uplink packets over the communication link 116.

-Advantageously, the queued packets may be grouped for transmission such that allof the packets are transmitted during a single wake state of the transceiver transceiver 110 also receives any downlink packets queued in the network interface packet as a trigger to transmit any downlink packets in its queue." (emphasis added)).
+Ex-1205, Fig. 1 (annotations added); id., 6:63-7:8 ("As represented by block 208, the transceiver 110 then transmits the queued uplink packets over the communication link 116.
+Advantageously, the queued packets may be grouped for transmission such that all of the packets are transmitted during a single wake state of the transceiver 110....
+As represented by block 210, during the same single wake state the transceiver 110 also receives any downlink packets queued in the network interface 112.
+For example, the network interface 112 may use the receipt of an uplink packet as a trigger to transmit any downlink packets in its queue.").